awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 1. Under **Preview and create**, review the alarm configuration\.
 Then choose **Create alarm**\.

-## 3\.7 – Ensure a log metric filter and alarm exist for disabling or scheduled deletion of customer created CMKs<a name="securityhub-cis-controls-3.7"></a>
+## 3\.7 – Ensure a log metric filter and alarm exist for disabling or scheduled deletion of customer managed keys<a name="securityhub-cis-controls-3.7"></a>

 **Severity:** Low